ErikHilbert1/cardboard-theme/README.md

 For waybar, if you need additional modules (eg: a clock), put them in the clump in the css file.
 It should look fine in most cases.

+For firefox, you only need to downloads the xpi file and open with firefox...
+I think?

 # Keybinds
 Default niri with Mod+< (less) for toggling waybar and Mod+Shift+S for screenshots and Mod+Ctrl+S for screenshot-screen instead.
 Be sure to change them if you are not a fan.